Julie McBride, MA

 Jeffrey B. Allen, Ph.D.

 Dr. Allen is a licensed psychologist and Director of PSYCHealth Associates, a private group practice for mental health and forensic psychology.
 He specializes in the evaluation and treatment of persons with sexual behavior problems, including teenagers and developmentally disabled persons with sexual behavior problems, and sex offenders.
 He regularly consults and trains in this area for private and governmental agencies.
 These currently include the Division of Child Protection and Permanency (DCPP), and the Juvenile Justice Commission (JJC).
 In the past, he was Director of Psychology at the New Jersey correctional facility for adult sex offenders (Adult Diagnostic and Treatment Center).
 In recent years, he has developed and implemented two outpatient treatment programs for teenagers with sexual behavior problems.
 At PSYCHealth Associates, Dr. Allen facilitates a weekly therapy group for male sex offenders under community supervision.
 He also facilitates a weekly therapy group for developmentally disabled men who have serious sexual behavior problems.
+Dr. Allen is a founding member of NJATSA and was first elected to the Board in 1993.
+He served as President 1998 – 2000.

 Heather Burnett, LCSW